nus-cs2103-AY1718S1/addressbook-level4/collated/main/vivekscl.md

         }
     }

+    /**
+     *  Returns a new person after checking if the  given tag is to be added or removed
+     *  and setting the new tag for the person.
+     */
     private Person setTagsForNewPerson(ReadOnlyPerson oldPerson, Tag tagToAddOrRemove, boolean isAdd) {
         Person newPerson = new Person(oldPerson);
         Set<Tag> newTags = new HashSet<Tag>(newPerson.getTags());